open-telemetry/opentelemetry-cpp-contrib/instrumentation/otel-webserver-module/README.md

 ```

 ### Usability of the downloaded artifact
-The downloaded artifact from [Release/Tag with suffix "webserver/"](https://github.com/open-telemetry/opentelemetry-cpp-contrib/releases) or [GitHub Actions](https://github.com/open-telemetry/opentelemetry-cpp-contrib/actions/workflows/webserver.yml) is built on CentOS7.
+The downloaded artifact from [Release/Tag](https://github.com/open-telemetry/opentelemetry-cpp-contrib/releases) or [GitHub Actions](https://github.com/open-telemetry/opentelemetry-cpp-contrib/actions/workflows/webserver.yml) is built on CentOS7.
 This contains shared libraries for both apache and nginx instrumentation.
 The shared libraries can be located at ```WebServerModule/Apache``` or ```WebServerModule/Nginx``` for respective webservers.
 But, the common libraries, related to opentelemetry, are located at ```sdk_lib/lib/``` which are used by both apache and nginx instrumentation.

 Currently, artifact is generated on x86-64 is published.
 **Therefore, the artifact should work on any linux distribution running on x86-64 plarform and having glibc version >= 2.17.**